 Critical functions and core business lines

 General remarks

-The four templates of this section provide key data and qualitative assessments of the impact, substitutability and criticality of economic functions the group is providing, supplemented by a mapping of those critical functions to core business lines and legal entities.
+The four templates of this section provide key data and qualitative assessments of the impact, substitutability and criticality of economic functions the group is providing, supplemented by a mapping of those critical functions to core business lines and legal entities and by a mapping of core business lines to the legal entities.

 More specifically, the templates are dedicated to the following topics:

-Template Z 07.01 - Criticality assessment of economic functions (FUNC 1) identifies, based on quantitative and qualitative indicators, the non-critical and critical functions performed by the group for each Member State in which the group is active;
+Template Z 07.01 - Criticality assessment of economic functions (FUNC 1) provides the results of the criticality assessment of the economic functions performed by the group, based on quantitative and qualitative indicators, the non-critical and critical functions performed.
+A separate template is expected from the group for each Member State in which the group is active.
+The following categories of economic functions have been identified for reporting:

+Deposits

+Lending

+Payments, Cash, Settlement, Clearing, Custody services

+Capital Markets

+Wholesale Funding

-Template Z 07.02 - Mapping of critical functions by legal entity (FUNC 2) maps the critical functions identified to legal entities and assesses whether each legal entity is considered material to the performance of the critical function or not;
+Template Z 07.02 - Mapping of economic functions to legal entities (FUNC 2) maps the economic functions, assessed in Z 07.01, with legal entities or international branches, as identified in Z 01.01.

-Z 07.03 - Mapping of Core Business Lines by legal entity (FUNC 3) provides a full list of core business lines and maps them to legal entities;
+Template Z 07.03 - Mapping of Core Business Lines by legal entities (FUNC 3) provides a full list of core business lines and m aps them to legal entities;

-Template Z 07.04 - Mapping of critical functions to core business lines (FUNC 4) maps the identified critical functions to business lines.
+Template Z 07.04 - Mapping of critical functions to core business lines (FUNC 4) maps the identified critical functions to core business lines

 Pursuant to Article 2 (1) point 35 of the Directive 2014/59/EU, critical functions means activities, services or operations the discontinuance of which is likely in one or more Member States, to lead to the disruption of services that are essential to the real economy or to disrupt financial stability due to the size, market share, external and internal interconnectedness, complexity or cross-border activities of an institution or group, with particular regard to the substitutability of those activities, services or operations.

 Pursuant to Article 6(1) of Commission Regulation (EU) 2016/778, a function shall be considered critical, when it meets both of the following: